 Fear is defined as, “an unpleasant emotion caused by the belief that someone or something is dangerous, likely to cause pain or a threat.”

-Cloaked under a multitude of thoughts and feelings, fear doesn’t discriminate and once entrenched it proves difficult to break.
+Fear doesn’t discriminate and once entrenched it proves difficult to break.
 Even when its first glimmers are minuscule, if one doesn’t learn to mindfully take into account the triggers and the physical reactions created by said fears, it can be an arduous road.

 Often it’s taught there are things you have to overlook.
 That’s a given.
 Sweeping things under the rug, at times, is a necessity in order to navigate the demands of life.
 However, you can sweep something under the rug only so long before it manifests itself in other ways.